Envirometrix/landmap/README.md

 Note that in the case of factor variables, prediction are based on ensemble stacking based on the following three classification algorithms `c("classif.ranger", "classif.multinom", "classif.svm")`.
 See mlr documentation on how to add additional [learners](https://mlr.mlr-org.com/articles/tutorial/integrated_learners.html).

-Package mlr is provides a comprehensive environment for Machine Learning:
+In summary: package mlr provides a comprehensive environment for Machine Learning:

 - Ensemble predictions are based on the `mlr::makeStackedLearner` function,
 - Additional [learners](https://mlr.mlr-org.com/articles/tutorial/integrated_learners.html) can be added,